-To explain what we mean by ‘black swan’, first we must understand where this term comes from.
 Despite the birdwatching disclaimer earlier, this term does indeed have an ornithological origin.
-Prior to Captain Cook’s Australian arrival, a ‘black swan’ was a term used throughout the British Empire to describe an impossible scenario.
-See, back then, the only swans around were white, so a ‘black swan’ was an easily imagined metaphor for anything deemed impossible to exist.
+Prior to Captain Cook’s arrival in Australia, a black swan was a term used throughout the British Empire to describe an impossible scenario.
+See, back then, the only swans around were white, so a black swan was an easily imagined metaphor for anything deemed impossible.

-But that all changed when white settlers arrived in Australia and discovered there was indeed such a thing as a black swan.
-Thus, the term has evolved to mean a rare but significant event that doesn’t seem possible or likely to occur, until it does.
+But that all changed when white settlers arrived in Australia and discovered there was, indeed, such a thing as a black swan.
+Thus, the term evolved to mean a rare but significant event that doesn’t seem possible or likely to occur, until it does.

 How can investors prepare for a black swan?

-There are limits to this of course.
+There are limits to this, of course.
 No one can predict the future.
-But there’s a reason some companies are thriving during this ongoing pandemic, while others are struggling – some companies sell products that people simply can’t live without, while others don’t.
+But there’s a reason why some companies are thriving during the pandemic, while others struggle.
+Some companies sell products that people simply can’t live without, while others don’t.

 Asking these questions of your own portfolio holdings can help assuage any concerns you may have about a future black swan event.
 But, as is the very nature of the black swan, we can never be completely safe.
-It’s just one of those things in investing that we all have to accept is possible (or inevitable), even if it is highly undesirable.
+It’s just one of those things in investing that we all have to accept is possible (or inevitable).